DocNow/flatten-tweet/README.md

 ## Huh?

+You might be wondering why you would ever want to use this.
+Let me explain...

 Rather than including all the available information for a tweet Twitter's v2 API now includes [expansions] which allow you to request additional information like user, media, quoted/retweeted tweets, etc. This additional information is